detectivekaktus/bridgewatcher/README.md

 Use the **return rate** button to specify the return percentage.
 The percent symbol is not needed.

+### Transport items to the black market
+Use `/flip` to get a transportation profit of one item from a city you choose to the black market.
+This command excepts you to enter an item name that you can find following the link you saw before.

+You'll get a simple menu in which you need to select the quality and the start city from where you're transporting your goods.

+Once you select everything you need, press Submit and see your results.

 ## How do I get this to work?
 If you have chosen the path of self-hosting the bot, follow the instructions in this section.
 Keep in mind that the project is developed for UNIX-like operating systems, and attempts to make the project work on Microsoft Windows operating systems may not be successful (also, the commands are different).